-- Turn your heater on.
+- Turn your heater on:

 Start your engine, and using the defroster setting, crank the heater up all the way to absorb excess moisture within your vehicle.
-Remember: Hot air can hold more moisture.
+Remember: hot air can hold more moisture.

-- Press the A/C button.
+- Press the A/C button:

-- Turn air recirculation off.
+- Turn air recirculation off:

-- Crack your windows.
+- Crack your windows:

 This helps exchange the humid air in your car with dryer outside air, speeding up the process.

-Defog Your Windshield When It's Raining
+How to Defog Your Windshield When It's Raining

-- Turn on your air conditioner.
+- Turn on your air conditioner:

 Pressing the A/C button engages the help of the system’s coils in removing moisture from the air.

-- Turn air recirculation off.
+- Turn air recirculation off:

 This is the number one mistake people make when trying to rapidly defog windows.

-Defrost Car Windows Without Heat
+How to Defrost the Outside of Car Windows Without Heat